ebu/cpa-auth-provider/doc/getting-started.md

 - Update `views/layout/head.ejs` and `views/layout/foot.ejs` to include previous files

-##Demo site for OAuth 2.0 implementation
+## Demo site for OAuth 2.0 implementation

+The project came with a demo web application that could be started (see [Getting quick started using Docker](#getting-quick-started-using-docker)).
+IDP support the 3 mains authentications flow (see [oAuth big picture](./oAuthBigPicture.md)).
+Those can be tested on [http://localhost:3001](http://localhost:3001).